virtusize/virtusize.github.io/source/integration-guide/overview.rst

 Integration script hosting
 --------------------------
 The integration script is hosted on the global Amazon CDN CloudFront.
-The file itself has a sane Cache-Control header values set to ensure the client browser checks for updated versions according to our release schedule.
+The file itself has a sane Cache-Control header value set to ensure that the client browser checks for updated versions according to our release schedule.

 Asynchronous loading